tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--1.1-_intro_to_processing.md

 ### Setup Processing

 Before you can write any code, you'll need to download Processing.
 Head over to the Processing download page, and download the relevant version (Windows/Mac/Linux).
-Note that, right now, there is no Processing.py support for Processing 4 -- you must download **Processing version 3.5.4**:
+Note that Processing 3.5.4 is the latest stable release at the time of writing.
+For the upcoming Processing 4, the process shouldn't change:

 [processing.org/download](https://processing.org/download/)

 Run the application.
 Note that the default mode is "Java".
 As these tutorials cover the Python variant, you'll need to switch to Python mode.

 Click on the down arrow next to "Java" and select **Add Mode...** .
-Then, from the *Contribution Manager* window that appears, choose **Python Mode for Processing 3**.
+Then, from the *Contribution Manager* window that appears, choose **Python Mode for Processing 3** (or 4 if applicable).
 Finally, click **Install**.

 <figure>
   <img src="{{ site.url }}/img/pitl01/intro-to-processing-add-python-mode.png" class="fullwidth" />